Marijuana pests or bugs are things every grower will encounter and has to control and identify.

-Ideally, you should choose a method that is reversible, you can get the birds back after your plants have sprouted.
+Ideally, you should choose a reversible method, you can get the birds back after your plants have sprouted.
 That way you can benefit from the positive aspects of the birds.

 Scarecrows are usually the easiest option, and often the most fun, besides.